 - Heavier – Consumes more of your luggage allowance.

-- Normally with a larger volume, so you will have only one check-in luggage most of the time.
+- Generally have a larger volume, and you will have only one check-in luggage most of the time.

-- Less easy to walk around – it’s heavier and bigger, plus the snowboard bag is normally longer than the no-wheel one, your hands will get very tired after walking with it for some time.
+- Less easy to walk around (when not using the wheels) – it’s heavier and bigger, plus the snowboard bag usually is longer than the no-wheel one, your hands will get very tired after walking with it for some time.

-- Very likely you would have more division than those with no wheels and hence it’s easier for you to divide your belongings into different sections (e.g. dry clothes, wet jackets…).
+- You would likely have more division than those with no wheels; hence, it’s easier for you to divide your belongings into different sections (e.g., dry clothes, wet jackets…).

-- It provides better protection for your content because most wheels bag comes with a hard base and pads.
+- It provides better protection for your gear because most wheel bags come with a rigid base and pads.

 Snowboard bag with no wheels: